lpsandaruwan/font-index/README.md

-#font-index
+# font-index

-Fonts list with metadata in Fontman font distribution.
+Fonts list with metadata for **custom Fontman for LakeHouse** font distribution.